 \subsection{Evaluation Metrics}

-To evaluate the developed methods, performance metrics used are CIF validity criteria for chemical consistency and structural reconstruction, structure similarity measures for novelty assessment against training data, uniqueness within generated sets, and statistics for comparative effectiveness of conditioning methods.
+To evaluate the developed methods, the following performance metrics are used: CIF validity criteria for chemical consistency and structural reconstruction; structure similarity measures for novelty assessment against training data; uniqueness within generated sets; and statistics for comparative effectiveness of conditioning methods.
 DFT calculations then provide additional validation of thermodynamic stability and electronic properties for selected candidates.